 In conclusion, this paper serves to push forward the study of form factors in planar $\mathcal{N} = 4$ SYM by providing function-level information at two loops and four external legs, results which are complementary to those in ref.~\cite{Guo:2024bsd}.
 This information, and the methods used, can be utilized further in future studies at higher multiplicity and higher loop orders.

 0.5cm { \bf Acknowledgments} 0.3cm

 We thank Benjamin Basso, {\"O}mer G{\"u}rdo{\u{g}}an, Zhengjie Li, Yu-Ting Liu, Andrew Mcleod, Matthias Wilhelm, and Gang Yang for useful discussions.
+We thank Zhenjie Li and Song He for pointing out the error in Eq.
+(B.1).
 We are grateful to the Simons Center for Geometry and Physics for hospitality during the program ``Solving ${\cal N}=4$ super-Yang-Mills theory via Scattering Amplitudes''.
 LD also thanks Humboldt University Berlin for hospitality.
 This research was supported by the US Department of Energy under contract DE--AC02--76SF00515.